IgaoGuru/lavender-garden/_notes/Home Note.md

 tags: Tobeprocessed, Inbox
 ---

 Hey, Home note is were I try to keep things more or less organised.
 Here, I have created some entry points intro different topics and thoughts deliberately.
 It serves as a meta-index page to all notes in this personal knowledge management system.
-Do note that the home note will undergo changes with time, as I consume new information and change how I think about organsing the mental model of my digital garden.
+Do note that the home note will undergo changes with time, as I consume new information and change how I think about organising the mental model of my digital garden.

 ## Topic wise entry points